Rover-Yu/skbtrace-userland/docs/using/options.rst

   Show parsed results on standard output.

 ``-o PATH``
-  The output directory to save skbparse results.
+  The output directory to save parsed human readable results.

   Default is current directory.

 ``-i PATH``
-  The output directory to save traced binary skbtrace data.
+  The output directory to read trace binary data are recorded by skbtrace.

   Default is ./skbtrace.results